Requirements to Study in Japan from Nepal: Visa Application Guide 2025

 Once you make sure you have prepared all the above-listed documents, apply at the Embassy in Japan.
 If the application procedure gets too overwhelming for you, it is a good approach to contact a reputed education consultancy for assistance.

-Processing Time
+4. Visa Processing Time

 Visa processing can take a span of 1-2 months.
 Keeping this in mind, plan your admission and departure accordingly.

-Receive your Visa
+5. Receive your Student Visa for Japan

 Step 1: Begin your Research